mori-atsushi/katalog/README.md

 }
 ```

-Add the package dependencies to your build.gradle file.
+Add the package dependencies to your `build.gradle`.

 ```kotlin
 dependencies {